MGH

 Why medical honey is gamma irradiated.

 Honey is dense, viscous and water-active in ways that defeat conventional terminal sterilisation.
-Heat denatures peroxide activity and accelerates HMF formation; steam can't penetrate a sealed honey matrix evenly.
+Heat denatures peroxide activity and degrades fragile bioactives; steam can't penetrate a sealed honey matrix evenly.
 That is why the majority of medical honey-based products are terminally sterilised by gamma irradiation as a finished good.

 Industry standard